rickythach/InfinityLinks/README.md

-# InfinityLinks 🌌 by Ricky Thach
+# InfinityLinks 🌌

 InfinityLinks is a minimalist and responsive **open-source link hub**, similar to Linktree but fully customizable.
 It features a **background video on desktop**, a **GIF on mobile**, and an intuitive UI for sharing all your important links.
+This is created by Ricky Thach.

 ## 🚀 Features
 - 🎥 **Background Video (Desktop)**